webmappsrl/wm-embedmaps/README.md

 - `route`: load the specified route.
 It can be an id (it will need a base_url to load the route properly) or an url (for relative urls it will also need the base_url)
 - `feature_color`: use this color as the default color for the features in the map.
 A feature can have a color property specified that will overwrite this option
 - `color`: use this color as ptheme primary color.
 Default: '#3880ff'
+- `use_only_geojson_url`: set to true if you want to show only the geojson url data and not the data from the config_url you specified
+- `details_feature_id`: use this field to specify a feature id to show in the map directly with the details opened

 #### 3.1.3 Style